Home | Old Testament Studies | Isaiah 40-66 Table of Contents | Previous Section | Next Section |

 SPECIAL TOPIC: YHWH'S ETERNAL REDEMPTIVE PLAN

-▣ "Who carry about their wooden idol" This calls on the nations to reject their idols who cannot act, and come to the God of Israel who can act and who will save them.
+▣ "Who carry about their wooden idol" This is a recurrent call on the nations to reject their idols who cannot see, hear, or act, and come to the God of Israel who can act and who will save them.

 45:21 This is the imagery of a court scene.
 It predicts